The following questions were extracted from the IoT WebTalk: 5G Private & Dedicated Networks for Industry 4.0 broadcast live on 13 October 2020.

 Executive VP Strategic Innovation, LACROIX Group

-Stephane Gervais has more than 25 years of experience working in the high-tech industry for multi-national companies in Europe and in Asia.
-He is now EVP Strategic Innovation at LACROIX Group : Industrial Internet-of-Things (IIoT), new technologies, electronics, smart mobility and smart city are some of his favorite’s topics.
+Stephane has worked in the high-tech industry for multi-national companies in Europe and in Asia.
+He is now EVP Strategic Innovation, smart data & partnership at LACROIX Group : Industrial Internet-of-Things (IIoT), new technologies, electronics, smart mobility and smart city are some of his favorite’s topics.

 Stéphane holds a Doctorate degree (Ph.
 D) in Electronics from the University of Bordeaux (France) and an MBA degree from Newcastle University, Australia.